Does your Sales Commission Plan Motivate and Reward, or Dishearten Your Team?

 Sales commission plans are serious and add to the top-line performance results.
-There are contributing factors to making sales commission motivational for sales teams.
+There are contributing factors to making sales commissions motivational for sales teams.

 The commission plan will determine the focus of the team and should be aligned to the company strategy and focus you wish the sales force to have in their activities.

 Sales managers need to get commission plans right and fair for all those in their teams.
-They need to be well written with clear structure and guidelines.
-Inclusions and exclusions well set out, and terminology applied that is common to the organisation.
+They need to be well written with a clear sales commission structure and guidelines.
+Inclusions and exclusions are well set out, and terminology applied that is common to the organisation.

 The plan must be signed off as complete and final by the required executives (CEO, CFO).
 The commission must be included in all budget forecasts.
 Forecasting the actual payouts is essential to finance departments.